trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 ### Solving Systems of Linear Equations

 The key to solving a system of linear equations are *elementary transformations* that keep the solution set the same, but that transform the equation system into a simpler form.
+The objective is to bring the matrix such that the one side of the diagonal, all elements are zero.

 The steps taken to achieve that are:

 *   Exchange of two equations (rows in the matrix representing the system of equations)
 *   Multiplication of an equation (row) with a constant $\lambda \in \R$.